-- 1. Baron, I.S.
-(2004).
-Neuropsychological Evaluation of the Child.
-New York: Oxford University Press. - 2.
-Additional articles and readings will be required to be read by all students.
+- 1. Zillmer, E.A., Spiers, M.V., & Culbertson, W.C.
+(2008).
+Principles of Neuropsychology. - 2.
+Additional articles and readings may also be assigned.
 Copies of these articles will be made available on-line or from the instructor or TA.

 Activities and Expectations